Xilinx/wireless-xorif/src/xorif-app/README.md

 * Note on server/client ports
     * It is important that the xorif-app server and client are using the same port number to communicate
     * The xorif-app server will not start if the specified port is not available (e.g. in use by another xorif-app instance).
 In this case, an error is also displayed.
 Either close/kill the other xorif-app server, or select a different port number to continue.
     * The default IP address used is the localhost.
 However, when using localhost, the server only accepts client connections from the localhost.
-If you want to conect from a remote system, then you should specify the actual IP address (using `--host` / `-H` option) for both server and client.
+If you want to connect from a remote system, then you should specify the actual IP address.
+You can do this by specifying a network device on the server with the `--net` / `-N` option, and the IP address on the client with the `--host` / `-H` option.

 ## Command-Line Mode